lordmathis/llamactl/docs/quick-start.md

 Llamactl uses two types of API keys:

-- **Management API Key**: Used to authenticate with the Llamactl management API (creating, starting, stopping instances).
+- **Management API Key**: Used to authenticate with the Llamactl management API and web UI.
+If not configured, one is auto-generated at startup and printed to the terminal.
 - **Inference API Key**: Used to authenticate requests to the OpenAI-compatible endpoints (`/v1/chat/completions`, `/v1/completions`, etc.).
+These are created and managed via the web UI.

-By default, authentication is required.
-If you don't configure these keys in your configuration file, llamactl will auto-generate them and print them to the terminal on startup.
-You can also configure custom keys or disable authentication entirely in the [Configuration](configuration.md) guide.
+By default, authentication is required for both management and inference endpoints.
+You can configure custom management keys or disable authentication in the [Configuration](configuration.md) guide.

 ## Start Llamactl